Tracardi/tracardi-api/docs/getting_started/core_definitions.md

 ### Bridge

 A bridge is a piece of software that connects two separate systems or applications, allowing them to communicate and exchange data.
-In Trcardi a bridge collects data from a particular source, such as a queue, email, or social media, and transfer it through event source.
+In Tracardi **a bridge collects data from a particular source**, such as a queue, email, or social media, and transfer it through event source.
 For example, Tracardi come with an open source API bridge that allows it to collect data from an API `/track` endpoint and transfer it to the system.
 Commercial versions of Tracardi may come with other types of bridges, such as a Kafka bridge, which allows it to collect data from a Kafka message broker.

 When a new event source is created, the appropriate bridge must be selected to facilitate the collection and transfer of data.

 ### Event source - inbound traffic

 In order to kick-start your new project with Tracardi, you must create a new event source.
 That source will give you an identifier which when attached to your track calls will start collecting data about your users.
-Event source need a bridge that will transfer data to the system.
+Event source needs a bridge that will transfer data to the system.

+!!!
+Note

+    An event source may set to be ephemeral, meaning that the data that is received through this type of event source is not saved in the system, but is only processed by the workflow.
+Ephemeral event sources do not store data permanently, and the data is typically only used for the duration of the workflow.
+This allows for the processing and analysis of data in real-time, without the need for long-term storage.

 !!!
 Warning